-Travel Expert (Asia) Enterprises Limited and its subsidiaries ("the Group") is committed to ethical corporate citizenship and to promoting sustainability in all of its activities.
+As one of the leading travel agents in the Hong Kong travel industry, the Group is committed to ethical corporate citizenship and to promoting sustainability in all of its activities.
 We demonstrate these commitments through transparent and responsible management of our environment and social values.
-The requirements listed below apply to the Group's operations.
 Every subsidiary, each manager and employee, as well as any contractor performing work on behalf of the Group must support this policy.